-I enjoyed the flavor of mild curry with the lentils and eggplant and, being the heat-lover that I am, spiced them up by serving them with a fiery relish made from onions and a jalapeno pepper from my garden.
 If you’re not a curry lover, try changing the seasonings to suit your taste.
-I can imagine the ingredients going well with chipotle and chile powder or harissa and cumin.
+The ingredients go well with chipotle and chile powder or thyme, basil, and oregano.
 Have fun and be adventurous!

-One note: Like most veggie burgers, these will fall apart if you try to cook them on a barbecue grill, but once they’re baked, they hold together well and can be reheated on the grill, making them a perfect food to bring to a Labor Day picnic.
+Like most veggie burgers, these will probably fall apart if you try to cook them on a barbecue grill, but once they’re baked, they hold together well and can be reheated on the grill, making them a perfect food to bring to a Labor Day picnic.

 Curried Eggplant, Lentil, and Quinoa Burgers

 - 1 cup cooked lentils

 - 3/4 cup quinoa flakes or rolled oats (Chop old fashioned oats in food processor after measuring and before using.)

 - 2 cloves garlic cloves minced or pressed

 - 2 teaspoons potato starch, corn starch, or arrowroot